 “What are you doing?”
 I ask.

-“Just smelling by boyfriend,” she says, contented.
+“Just smelling by boyfriend,” she answers, contented.
 “You know, you could write some books.
 You experienced many strange things during those years you travelled throughout Europe, and now you are friends with a ghost… I’m sure people would be interested.
 I know I would love to read all of it.”

-Not to mention that if other ghosts who can possess recently deceased corpses have returned to this plane, they have kept quiet about it.
+If other ghosts who can possess recently deceased corpses have returned to this plane, they have kept quiet about it.
 Writing about my experiences, huh?
 I stroke my chin with my free hand.

 “You know, Alazne, I used to write quite a bit when I was…” A woman, that’s what I was going to say.
 And I would gladly have said it, if it weren’t because I caught myself.
 Being this relaxed is dangerous. “… When I was younger.
 Maybe I should try something again.
 I do have a laptop.”